robin-dc/Ryokou-Travel-Agency/README.md

 # Ryokou Travel Agency : Overview

 This project was a collaborative effort with a peer who contributed in the design process and logo creation.
-Working together not only enhanced my collaboration skills but also provided a valuable learning opportunity to understand Materialize. <br> Creator of logo: <a href=”mailto:klaudimerpantaleon08@gmail.com”>Klaudi Mer Pantaleon</a>.
+Working together not only enhanced my collaboration skills but also provided a valuable learning opportunity to understand Materialize. <br> Creator of logos: <a href=”mailto:klaudimerpantaleon08@gmail.com”>Klaudi Mer Pantaleon</a>.

 <br>